Dominant Language Constellations (DLC)

 Aronin, Larissa and Muiris Ó Laoire (2004). ' Exploring multilingualism in cultural contexts: towards a notion of multilinguality", In C. Hoffmann & J. Ytsma (eds), Trilingualism in Family, School and Community, Clevedon: Multilingual Matters, 11-29.

 Banda, Felix (2020).
 Shifting and Multi-layered Dominant Language Constellations in Dynamic Multilingual Contexts: African Perspectives.
-In: Lo Bianco J., Aronin L. (eds) Dominant Language Constellations.
+In: Lo Bianco J., Aronin L. (eds) Dominant Language Constellations: A New Perspective on Multilingualism.
 Educational Linguistics, vol 47. (pp. 75-93).Springer, Cham. https://doi.org/10.1007/978-3-030-52336-7_5

 Björklund, Siv & Björklund, Mikaela (2021).
 Embracing multilingualism in teacher education in Finland?
 DLC as a tool for analysing the state of multilingualism in policy and practice.
 In: Aronin L., Vetter E. (eds) Dominant Language Constellations Approach in Education and Language Acquisition.
 Educational Linguistics, vol 51. (pp.131-150).
 Springer, Cham. https://doi.org/10.1007/978-3-030-70769-9_7

 Björklund, Siv, Björklund, Mikaela, & Sjöholm, Kaj.
 (2020).
 Societal versus individual patterns of DLCs in a Finnish educational context.
 Present state and challenges for the future.
-In: Lo Bianco J., Aronin L. (eds) Dominant Language Constellations: A Perspective on Present-day Multilingualism.
+In: Lo Bianco J., Aronin L. (eds) Dominant Language Constellations: A New Perspective on Multilingualism.
 Educational Linguistics, vol 47. (pp. 97-115).
 Springer, Cham. https://doi.org/10.1007/978-3-030-52336-7_6

 Boeckh, Nicolas & Laurent Moccozet (2021)3D visualisation of Dominant Language Constellations (DLCs) Institute of Information Service Science, CUI, University of Geneva